phoenixframework/phoenix/guides/contexts.md

 end
 ```

 we can see that it is simply a struct with a `user` field.
-The authentication system ensures that the `current_scope` assign is set to an `%AuthScope{}` struct that identifies the current user and our generators can rely on the struct to properly scope resources.
+The authentication system ensures that the `current_scope` assign is set to an `%Scope{}` struct that identifies the current user and our generators can rely on the struct to properly scope resources.

 Let's generate our new context: